-“When a friend comes to explore Madrid, the first place I take them to is one of the museums: Prado, Reina Sofia or Thyssen, it depends on the current exhibition because there are always interesting collections visiting Madrid, plus I love art.
+“When a friend comes to Madrid, the first place I take them to is one of the museums: Prado, Reina Sofia or Thyssen, it depends on the current exhibition because there are always interesting collections visiting Madrid, plus I love art.
 On the way to the museum I try to walk around some areas such as Barrio de las Letras or Madrid de los Austrias.
-April or May is the best time of the year for exploring Madrid because the weather is excellent and the city offers plenty of outdoor activities.
+April or May is the best time of the year to visit Madrid because the weather is excellent and the city offers plenty of outdoor activities.
 May is also when the San Isidro festival takes place, including the traditional feria de toros, all-night dancing and the pilgrimage to la Pradera de San Isidro.
-Public transport, including taxis, buses and the underground is the best way to explore Madrid because it is cheap and convenient.
+Public transport, including taxis, buses and the underground is the best way to get around Madrid because it is cheap and convenient.
 Biking is very new to the city and drivers need to get used to it, so I’m not sure if I’d recommend it to visitors just yet as I feel it is still a little bit dangerous.

 A good place to enjoy a coffee is Cafe Gijón at Paseo de Recoletos 21.
 It was opened on 15 May 1888 and after the Spanish Civil War and it became a meeting-place for intellectuals, writers and artists.